 Out of curiosity, I conducted an extremely informal and unofficial poll in several adoptions Facebook groups, asking what influenced one’s decision to hire a consultant.
 Nearly everyone chose one of two answers (with votes split evenly between the two): the advice and guidance a consultant provides, and a shorter wait time.

 After signing a twelve-month contract with a consultant in 2012, we immediately began researching to apply to a handful of the agencies recommended by them.
 I was naïve and surprised to discover that every single agency had fees that far exceeded our budget—including many that were clearly varied based on the race of the baby.
 Unwilling to compromise on the budget we had in mind, we chose to instead stick with a couple of small, local agencies.
 In the end, we met our new daughter’s birth mother through a mutual friend, so an agency was not involved—in which case our consultant’s guidance was invaluable, even though we had taken a slightly less conventional route with their services.
 The entire process with our first adoption, start to finish, took nine months.

 Here are some important things to consider about using an adoption consultant:

 1. The meaning of “adoption friendly states.”

-I am greatly in favor of adopting from states with clear adoption laws and of being aware of what you are able to handle emotionally.
-As long as everyone involved (agency, attorneys, and hopeful adoptive parents) are wholeheartedly committed to an ethical process and giving a mother as much time as she needs to make a confident and informed decision, then I personally have little issue with such states.
+I am greatly in favor of adopting from states with clear adoption laws and of being aware of what you can handle emotionally.
+As long as everyone involved (agency, attorneys, and hopeful adoptive parents) is wholeheartedly committed to an ethical process and giving a mother as much time as she needs to make a confident and informed decision, then I personally have little issue with such states.

 2. Faster isn’t always better.